amalendubiswas/GettingAndCleaningDataCourseProject/README.md

 In addition to this README.md file, this repository contains the following three files:

-1. “run_analysis.R”: This is the R script for performing the analysis.
+1. "run_analysis.R": This is the R script for performing the analysis.

-2. “CodeBook.md”: This code book describes the variables, the data, and any transformations or work that has been performed to clean up the data.
+2. "CodeBook.md": This code book describes the variables, the data, and any transformations or work that has been performed to clean up the data.

-3. “sensor_averages_by_subject_activity.txt”: This is final independent output tidy data set with the average of each variable for each activity and each subject.
+3. "sensor_averages_by_subject_activity.txt": This is final independent output tidy data set with the average of each variable for each activity and each subject.